-For more information about processes, see Processes in the CAPI V3 documentation.
+For more information about processes, see the CAPI V3 documentation.

 To push an app with multiple processes using a manifest:

-Create a file that defines a manifest.
+Create a file in YAML format that defines a manifest.
 Include each process with its start command.
-See the following example, which defines the app
+The following example manifest file defines the app

 example-app with two processes: